intel/sawr/sawr_hardware/ASSEMBLY.md

-      - To extend the lifetime of the battery, best practice is to charge slowly, at a 0.5C rate (eg charge a 4000mAh battery at a rate of 2A), and only to 80% of a full charge each time).
+      - To extend the lifetime of the battery, best practice is to charge slowly, at a 0.5C rate (eg charge a 4000mAh battery at a rate of 2A), and not to a full charge each time, say to 12.4V rather than 12.6V.
 	It is possible to charge faster, but it will reduce the life of your battery.

+      - If you need to leave the robot in storage for a while, try to not do so with the battery near a full charge.
+Instead it should be between 75% and 80% full.

       - **BE VERY CAREFUL NOT TO SHORT-CIRCUIT THE BATTERY TERMINALS.**  These batteries can discharge at a very high rate, and short-circuiting the